 Income and expenses are recorded using the accrual basis of accounting.
-The interest income presented in the statement of comprehensive income is the nominal interest amount received by the Fund.
-Except for zero coupon bonds, which are amortized on a straight-line basis, the Fund does not amortize the premiums paid or discounts received upon the purchase of fixed income securities.
+The interest income for distribution purposes presented in the statement of comprehensive income is the nominal interest amount received by the Fund.
+The Fund does not amortize the premiums paid or discounts received upon the purchase of fixed income securities.
 Dividends are recognized as income at the ex-dividend date.